PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 fourteen existing cases, statistics, fixed point, provenance/options, and both production calls.
 Validate sequentially, commit and push, and do not create a pull request.

+## Reshape/Transpose collapse transactional correction: completed state

+All nineteen former strict xfails are green.
+The corrected raw owner is 399 lines and constructs one `ModelIRGraphIndex`; a two-branch fixed-point rewrite refreshes it exactly once.
+Indexed input/output setters and one batched removal replace the repeated consumer scan and direct operator deletion.

+Before mutation, each candidate proves unique source/intermediate/output producers, strict Reshape/Transpose/Reshape/Transpose graph order, exact private internal consumers, complete rank-three/rank-four positive physical shapes, and compatible full-length signatures.
+The proven physical N/S/C/H/W relationship remains unchanged.
+Every non-batch signature dimension must equal its physical dimension, while each batch signature may be the physical batch or `-1`; any dynamic boundary makes the planned target batch `-1`.
+Shape-buffer, `newShape`, and `onnxRawNewShape` targets therefore remain consistent.

+The first Reshape shape input has an immutable unquantized INT32 contract:
+TensorIR and NumPy buffer dtype, `[4]` shape/signature, data presence, ownership, runtime-producer absence, and equality with the proven first Reshape shape are validated.
+Public inputs, variables, wrong dtypes, quantization, missing data, and produced constants reject.
+Private values update once; public outputs and values with unrelated consumer edges receive one deterministic collision-safe clone preserving layout and ONNX provenance.

+Shape action, clone name, dynamic options, indexed output rename, removals, and pruning are complete before commit.
+Missing/short metadata, duplicate or reverse topology, and public aliases leave the complete ModelIR unchanged.
+A zero-match invocation no longer prunes unrelated tensors.

+Validation completed sequentially as follows:

+- corrected focused dynamic, no-prune, ownership, topology, and one-index
+  contract: `34 passed in 0.54s`;
+- corrected focused contract, the five adjacent extracted bridge contracts, and ordered architecture suite: `634 passed in 19.12s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.77s`;
+- focused-test Ruff, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly five pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+The rewrite is restricted to fully proven candidates.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, both ordered runtime calls, and TensorFlow isolation are unchanged.
+The 399-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.
+PR
+#952 remains closed; no pull request was created, reopened, or updated.

+At restart, mechanically extract the corrected 399-line `_optimize_reshape_transpose_reshape_transpose_to_nhwc_reshape_chains` owner into a focused pass module.
+Keep the historical lowerer private name as a one- return wrapper and preserve both production calls.
+Prove corrected checkpoint/ module AST identity and direct owner/wrapper equality for static/dynamic, multiple, shared/public/invalid shape constants, no-prune, signatures, topology, and atomicity cases.
+Validate sequentially, commit and push, and do not create a pull request.